 Elinor Stutz, CEO of SmoothSale™, author of Nice Girls DO Get the Sale

 The #1 thing in the world that everyone loves talking about is themselves, which is also the #1 problem in Sales—we all love talking about ourselves and clients don’t care.
-[Tweet this!]
-This I why I recommend using a shared agenda to guide your presentations or demos, starting with a quick intro from everyone that includes what their priorities are and what they want to get out of the presentation.
+This is why I recommend using a shared agenda to guide your presentations or demos, starting with a quick intro from everyone that includes what their priorities are and what they want to get out of the presentation.

 Then, don’t dive immediately into your background, history, client list, and awards.
 Instead, focus on what you know about them and try to get clarity on their priorities.
 After that, take the 20+ slides you have in your demo or presentation and focus on the 5–10 that are most relevant to them based on what they told you their priorities were.